grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 The CloudWatch plugin provides the ability to monitor and troubleshoot applications that span across multiple accounts within a region.
 Using cross-account observability, you can seamlessly search, visualize and analyze metrics and logs, without having to worry about account boundaries.

-To use this feature, you'll need to configure in the [AWS console under Cloudwatch Settings](https://aws.amazon.com/blogs/aws/new-amazon-cloudwatch-cross-account-observability/), a monitoring and source account, and then add the necessary IAM permissions as described above.
+To use this feature, configure in the [AWS console under Cloudwatch Settings](https://aws.amazon.com/blogs/aws/new-amazon-cloudwatch-cross-account-observability/), a monitoring and source account, and then add the necessary IAM permissions as described above.